-- Monitor the operation and scope of the Teacher Education Unit. - Recommend policies and procedures on teacher education issues to TEAC.
+• Monitor the operation and scope of the Teacher Education Unit.

+• Recommend policies and procedures on teacher education issues at the undergraduate and graduate levels to TEAC.
 All recommendations must be approved by TEAC.
+These same changes must be approved by the Graduate Council as necessary.